-- 5.13.2.2 The Ministry of the Environment must be contacted to determine approval requirements such as the need for Certificates of Approval (C of A) under the Environmental Protection Act and Regulation 347.
-C of A's may be required for Biomass Energy Generating Systems for both waste approvals and air emissions and if the type and volume of inputs received exceed the limits stipulated by the Nutrient Management Act and Ontario Regulation 267/03. - 5.13.2.3 Biomass Energy Systems which use waste material with the capacity to generate 10 MW or more of electricity are subject to the environmental screening requirements of Ontario Regulation 116/01.
+6.11.1.1 The Ministry of the Environment, Conservation

+and Parks must be contacted to determine approval requirements such as the need for Environmental Compliance Approvals (ECA) under the Environmental Protection Act and Regulation 347.
+ECA's may be required for Biomass Energy Generating Systems for both waste approvals and air emissions and if the type and volume of inputs received exceed the limits stipulated by the Nutrient Management Act and Ontario Regulation 267/03.

+6.11.1.2 Biomass Energy Systems which use waste material with the capacity to generate 10 MW or more of electricity are subject to the environmental screening requirements of Ontario Regulation 116/01.